Chaikin Money Flow Indicator – Essential tutorial || What is? How to use it? How to calculate? Download for free our modified indicator with slope.

 Moreover, we use the Slope Moving Average to determine the change in direction.
-You have to “slope” the Chaikin Money Flow to determine if it’s increasing or decreasing.
+You have to “slope” the Chaikin Money Flow to decide whether it’s increasing or decreasing.

-We could filter the reversal by setting the cross signal a little above zero and a little below zero.
+We could filter the reversal by setting the cross signal below zero and a little below zero.

-We don’t create a strategy because Chaikin Money Flow should not be used as an entry-signal indicator.
+We don’t create a strategy because CMF should not be used as an entry-signal indicator.

-It’s important that you don’t use this indicator in short timeframes because the noise is too high.
+It would help if you didn’t use this indicator in short timeframes because the noise is too high.

 This is the code of our Custom SHOW ME Indicator for TradeStation and MultiCharts.